-Grammarly is a free spelling, grammar, and punctuation checker.
-Their premium plan includes extensive grammar checking, vocabulary enhancement suggestions, and integration with Microsoft Office.
-I’ve been using Grammarly premium for more than three months and consider their software to be a positive addition to my online tools.
-In this post, I’ll provide feedback regarding my experience.
+Grammarly is a free grammar, punctuation, and spell check application.
+Their premium plan includes extensive grammar checking, vocabulary enhancement, and integration with Microsoft Office.
+I’ve been using Grammarly for more than a year and consider their software to be a positive addition to my online tools.

 The Case for Grammarly

-In 2011, a nationwide test found that only 24 percent of students in eighth and 12th grades were proficient in writing, and just 3 percent were advanced.
-With three-quarters of the American student population displaying inadequate writing skills, the writing software and apps market can easily make the case for their solutions.
+In 2011, a nationwide test found that only twenty-four percent of students in eighth and 12th grades were proficient at writing.
+With three-quarters of the American student population displaying inadequate writing skills, there is arguably a need for writing improvement software and apps.

-Concerning adults, Grammarly conducted a study of 100 LinkedIn profiles.
-In the same 10-year period, professionals who received one to four promotions made 45 percent more grammatical errors than did professionals who were promoted six to nine times.
+Concerning adults, Grammarly conducted a study of one hundred LinkedIn profiles.
+Over a ten-year period, individuals who received one to four promotions made forty-five percent more grammatical errors than professionals who were promoted six to nine times.
 According to Lauren Simonds of Small Business Computing, “Bad writing can have a wide-ranging, negative effect on your business, from creating a less-than-coherent business plan and hampering your efforts to attract investors, to communicating with employees, vendors, and even your customers.”

 Claims Made by Grammarly